VictorManhani/video_recorder/README.md

 # video_recorder
-A Video Recorder created with python and opencv.
+A Video Recorder created with python and opencv2.